Why Some Believe in Christ and Others Do Not Believe

 This was to fulfill the word of Isaiah the prophet which he spoke: “LORD, WHO HAS BELIEVED OUR REPORT?
 AND TO WHOM HAS THE ARM OF THE LORD BEEN REVEALED?”
 John 12:38 (NASB)

 Immediately, the Holy Spirit tells us through the prophet Isaiah that it was prophesied few people would believe in Christ.
 He literally quotes Isaiah 53:1.
-The two questions imply very few people had believed.
+The two questions in the verse imply very few people had believed.
 The first question is, “Who has believed our report?”
 The implied answer is very few.
 The second question is, “To whom has the arm of the Lord been revealed?”
 That is, who has seen the power displayed by His signs?
 The answer is again – very few!
-That was the fact.
+Those were the facts.
 So, the prophecy confirmed that the people would and did reject their Messiah in spite of the prophecies He fulfilled, His teachings, and the signs He performed.

 Now we wonder why they did not believe.
 Verse 39 gives us the answer when it says that God had prevented them from believing.
 Verse 40 quotes Isaiah 6:10 which tells us how God prevented the people from believing.